Butler Pennsylvania 31

 answering duty's call

-waging war on Saturday
+waging war on Saturdays

 from ten until four

-to blow at the mill
+at the mill would blow

-when we fell into line
+and we fell into line

-for the victory march home.
+for our victory march home.

-We knew while prancing
+We knew while marching

 that those greeting us